springboardmentor441p-coderr/AI-Powered-Mock-Interview-and-Candidate-Assessment-Platform/README.md

 # 🧠 Artificial Intelligence Components

 SmartHire AI integrates multiple AI services to automate different stages of the recruitment process.
+Ultravox and Groq are used for different responsibilities in the AI pipeline:

+- **Ultravox AI** is responsible for real-time voice interaction, including conducting the interview, converting AI questions into speech (TTS), and converting candidate responses into text (STT).

+- **Groq LLM** is responsible for analyzing the completed interview transcript and generating candidate evaluation results such as scores, feedback, and recommendations.
 ---

 ## 1. Resume Parsing